 |October – April||5:00 a.m – 08 p.m.|

-If Oliwa Park is not enough for you, the extensive area around is within Trojmiejski Park Krajobrazowy – forest area with lots of foot and bike trails.
+If Oliwa Park is not enough for you, the extensive area around is within Trojmiejski Park Krajobrazowy – a forest area with lots of foot and bike trails.
 The most popular paths lead to Dolina Radosci and Dolina Zgnilych Mostow.
 Believe it or not, there used to be a Ski Jump on one of the hills, and you may still see the remains.
 Just look for “Dawna skocznia narciarska w Dolinie Radosci”

-Opposite to the entrance, there’s an old storehouse, now the Ethnographic Museum.
-Both museums are the branches of the National Museum in Gdansk.
+Opposite the entrance, there’s an old storehouse, now the Ethnographic Museum.
+Both museums are branches of the National Museum in Gdansk.

 Opening hours: Museum of Contemporary Art (Palace of Abbots) and Ethnographic Museum